rhaix23/Forum_Application/README.md

 - Mantine UI (Component Library)
 - Vercel (Hosting Service)

+## Features
+- Forum is divided into sections and subsections
+- User Module
+- Admin Module
+- Authentication using JWT tokens stored in HttpOnly cookie
+- Users are allowed to post and comment
+- Users are allowed to submit a report

 ## Installation
 1. Clone the frontend and backend repositories.
 2. Run 'npm install' on both.